Jennifer Garner Shares A Rare Photo With Her Folks On ‘Grandparents Day’ While Honoring Ben Affleck’s Parents

 Like many others, Jennifer Garner took to Instagram to celebrate Grandparents Day with an adorable post.
 The A-lister is most well-known for sharing silly videos on her page but on September 13; she honored her parents by sharing a rare photo with the two by her side.

-The photo captured the A-lister posed between her mother and father.
+The photo captured the star posed between her mother and father.
 The image was snapped at night, and the area at their back was black.
 The trio posed on a porch swing that appeared to be suspended from the ceiling.
 The outdoor furniture piece was decorated with blue cushions while the wood part was painted white to match the color of the balcony.
 In the caption of the upload, Jennifer gushed over her parents, William and Patricia Garner, while also giving a shoutout to Ben Affleck’s folks, Chris and Tim Affleck.

 Jennifer looked stunning in a maxi dress that boasted a collar and button detailing down the middle.
 It was printed with a colorful pattern, while the base of the dress was an off-white hue.
 The top of the garment was more form-fitting, while the bottom was flowy.
 The actress completed her modest outfit with a cream-colored cardigan that was worn open.
 Jennifer kept her hairstyle simple and wore a middle part while some of her hair fell over her shoulder and the rest at her back.